7 Signs Your Old Door Is Costing You More Than You Think

 FAQs About Replacing Your Door

-How do I know if I need a new door or just a repair?
+How do I know if I need a new front door or just a repair?

 If the issue is structural—like warping, poor insulation, or recurring draughts—replacement is usually the better long-term solution.